 IDEAS FOR GREEN SMOOTHIE BAGS

-Chop your fruit and veg and add to freezer bags, these bags should last up to 18 months in your freezer, but I’m really hoping they won’t last that long!
-They don’t take up much space, so will easily fit in even the smallest freezer.
-I make up as many bags as I can with the fruit and veg I buy, leaving myself a little in the fridge for fresh meals.
+Chop your fruit and veg and add to freezer bags These bags should last up to 18 months in your freezer, but I’m really hoping they won’t last that long!
+They don’t take up much space, so will easily fit into the smallest freezer.
+I make up as many fruit and veg bags as I can and freeze them fruit and veg, just keeping a small amount in the fridge to eat ‘fresh’.

-In the mornings simply take a bag out of the freezer and put it into the blender, then add 1 cup liquid.
-I normally use non dairy milk like coconut or almond milk, water, coconut water, or you could add 1/2 cup yoghurt and ½ cup water (to thin it down slightly) and blend.
-If the consistency is too thick, add more liquid, if it feels too runny, you can add some banana, or avocado to thicken it.
+In the morning, simply take a bag out of the freezer and put it into the blender.
+Add 1 cup of liquid.
+I normally use non-dairy milk, like coconut or almond milk, water, coconut water, or you could add 1/2 cup yoghurt and ½ cup water (to thin it down slightly) and blend.
+If the consistency is too thick, add more liquid; or if it feels too ‘watery’, add some banana, or avocado to thicken it up.

 The other option is to blend the smoothies first, then freeze them.
-You will need to use freezer proof Mason jars to do this, but the advantage of blending them before freezing is you can take them out the freezer in the morning to add to your packed lunch, then by the time you go to lunch, your smoothie will have defrosted perfectly but still be chilled.
-Be careful not to fill your mason jar right to the top, as when you’re freezing liquid it expands, so you could have a nasty explosion in your freezer.
-Leave the jar empty from the bottom of the neck to let the liquid expand, as in the photo below.
+You will need to use freezer-proof Mason Jars to do this.
+The main advantage of blending them before freezing is you can take them out the freezer in the morning to add to your packed lunch and by the time you go to lunch, your smoothie will have defrosted perfectly but still be chilled.
+Be careful not to overfill your Mason Jar right to the top, as when you’re freezing liquid, it expands, so you could have an explosion in your freezer!
+Leave the jar empty from the bottom of the neck to allow the liquid expand.

-Another way to have your smoothie is with your cereal in the morning, creating a smoothie bowl.
+Another way to have your green smoothie is to have it with cereal in the morning, and to create a smoothie bowl.
 Simply pour your smoothie into your cereal instead of milk.
-I always make my green smoothie with milk for these ones, and this is another good way of fitting your smoothie into your day.
-This smoothie bowl below had blueberries and blackberries in it, so ended up looking darker green.
+I always make my green smoothie with milk if I’m adding it to cereal.
+It’s another easy way of fitting your smoothie into your day.

 Have you tried this green tea chai seed dessert recipe yet?